-Recipe was an early pioneer in direct to home delivery and our off-premise channel has recently had significant enhancements.
-Recipe has an industry leading mobile ordering app for Swiss Chalet, Kelsey's, Montana's and East Side Mario's and is developing mobile ordering apps for Harvey's and St Hubert to allow for take-out and delivery or order ahead/pay ahead.
+Recipe was an early pioneer in direct to home delivery and our off-premise channel ordering and marketing capabilities are continuously being enhanced with marketing-leading features.
+Recipe has an industry leading mobile ordering app for Swiss Chalet, Kelseys, Montana's, East Side Mario's, Harvey's and St Hubert to allow for take-out and delivery or order ahead/pay ahead.